1. I live near Bradford, but spend 3-4 days a week (and occasional weekends) in London.

-As a fully-qualified geek, it would be remiss of me not to mention the likes of Bladerunner, Star Wars, 5th Elephant etc. I can take or leave the Star Trek movies, although the recent ones are ace.
+As a fully-qualified geek, it would be remiss of me not to mention the likes of Bladerunner, 5th Elephant etc. I can take or leave the older Star Trek movies, although the recent ones are ace.
 Serenity/Firefly, though.... yeah.

 My favourite film evah is probably Amélie.
 She is what I once was (and may yet be again).
 Well, apart from being female, which, as far as I know, I've never been and don't intend to become.

 Music: Pffff.
 "Eclectic" is such a cliché, but...

 I'm as happy playing drums for AC/DC's Whole Lotta Rosie as I am singing

 I'm a closet prog-rocker (but not weird stuff or anything too heavy).

 I like most of the cheesy stuff that I (used to) play in covers bands, from Abba to ZZ Top; a bit of Jazz, especially when appended with "/funk"; I'm rather partial to Bach, and to 15thC Choral stuff - I

 And Rimsky-Korsakov and some of his Russian Muso Pals.
 And Steely Dan and Dave Matthews Band and It Bites and... oh, I give up.
 As for Big Big Train, well they're mind-blowing really.
 As are Dee Expus.
 Oh, and the sublime vocal harmonies and subtly brilliant time-sig changes so perfectly executed by Moon Safari.

 So, well, loads of different stuff, really.
 Let's just settle for "Anything that's written and/or played skilfully and/or with real emotion.
 Anything."

 Telly: I don't get to watch much these days, but if any of these make you say "ooh yeah!" then drop me a line...